programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-1-11.png" alt="Black page with small title (three.js The Jars of Papua), top centre." caption="Figure 11.
 Webpage with black background and small title." %}

-**To stop the server use Ctrl + C in the terminal.
+You do not normally need to stop the server when you change the code, but you may need to if a mistake causes issues, or if you want to take a break. **To stop the server use Ctrl + C in the terminal.
 You can restart with 'npx serve', or use the keyboard up arrow to find previous terminal commands.** You may need to reload the page in the browser to apply any code changes.

 ### Creating the Basic Web Page